The Loyalty Tax: Why Your Insurance Gets More Expensive Every Year

 • “Here are the discounts you’re missing”

-• “Your rate increased Y% while market average was Z%”
+• “Your rate increased Y% while the market average was Z%”

 Your Move